walidshaari/hybrid-eks-cp-localzone/README.md

 ### Prerequisites

-- An AWS account, IAM user with the Administrator permissions.
+- An AWS account, IAM user `hybrid-eks-user` with the Administrator permissions.

 ![sts](/assets/sts.jpeg)